Tips for traveling around Mexico

 If you’re a trucker looking to expand your horizons and travel, try Shiply to browse a load board.
 The service allows you to source loads around the world according to their type, duration of the trip, and much more.

 Travel by Colectivo

 Colectivos are small, shared vans that take you around the country.
-They’re essentially small busses, but Colectivo tickets are a fraction of the price of a standard bus ticket.
+They’re essentially small buses, but Colectivo tickets are a fraction of the price of a standard bus ticket.
 Sometimes they aren’t much more than a couple of dollars.